A practical algorithm for volume estimation based on billiard trajectories and simulated annealing: Volume algorithm

-The behavior of Algorithm~\ref{method1} is parameterized by: the error of approximation $\epsilon$, cooling parameters $0< r+\delta < 1$, $r,\delta >0$, which are used in the schedule, significance level (s.l.) $\alpha >0$ of the statistical tests, $\nu$ the degrees of freedom for the t-student used in t-tests (all in Section~\ref{ballCooling}), and parameter $N$ that controls the number of points $\nu N$ generated in $P_i$.
-We generate uniform samples in $P_i$ using HnR (Section~\ref{HnR}).
+using uniform sampling from $C_k$ and acceptance/rejection in $P_{k}$.
+Lastly, \estiratio\ uses a sliding window of the last $l$ ratios and an empirical criterion to declare convergence in a statistical sense.

-Following the telescopic product of Equation~(\ref{teleprod2}), it is clear that in practical estimations $C_m$ has to be a convex body whose volume is obtained much faster than $\vol(P)$ (ideally by a closed formula) and easy to sample.
-The maximum number of constructed convex bodies by Algorithm~\ref{method1} can be bounded by upper and lower probabilistic bounds (Section~\ref{bounds}).
-When the input is a zonotope we study other choices for the sequence of bodies, i.e.\ sequences of balls and H-polytopes (Section~\ref{zonobody}).
+Algorithm \volalg\ is parameterized by: the error of approximation $\epsilon$, cooling parameters $r,\delta >0$, $0< r+\delta < 1$, significance level (s.l.) $\alpha >0$ of the statistical tests, the degrees of freedom $\nu$ for the t-student used in t-tests, and $N$ that controls the number of points $\nu N$ generated per $P_i$ all used in the annealing schedule.